 Do you look at photos on Pinterest and in magazines and think, I could never put that together?
 You can!
 There’s literally a formula to it.
 Here’s the secret, you need to find one thing that you really LOVE to go in your room.
-Designers call it an inspiration piece.
-Once you have that, you have the tools to pull together the perfect color palette.
+In interior design, they call it an inspiration piece and that should be your starting point for all your color choices.
+Once you have that, you have the tools to pull together the perfect color scheme.

 What Is An Inspiration Piece?

-An inspiration piece can be anything in a room that you love.
-It can be a rug, drapes, a piece of art or even a photo.
+An easy way to identify an inspiration piece is to find anything in a room that you love.
+It can be a rug, drapes, a piece of art, or even a photo.
 It can also be a statement piece of furniture.
-There’s no wrong answer as long the piece takes up enough visual space to be noticed.
+There’s no wrong answer as long the piece has enough visual identity to be noticed.

 You might find you already have something in every room that you really like.
 If so, use it.
 It doesn’t have to be something new.
 It’s just something that can help you tie all the colors in the room together.